 A lighting top speed of 205 MPH means that safety was also taken into consideration while designing the Ford GT.
-To ensure that the Ford GT is able to stop at the drop of a dime while flying in excess of 200 MPH, Ford designers opted to include a forceful braking system which contains four-piston aluminum Brembo brake calipers that are cross-drilled and include rotors that are vented in each corner.
+To ensure that the Ford GT is able to stop at the drop of a dime while flying in excess of 200 MPH, Ford designers opted to include a forceful braking system that contains four-piston aluminum Brembo brake calipers that are cross-drilled and include rotors that are vented in each corner.
 The inclusion of these highly regarded brakes allows you to go from 60 MPH to a stop in just 114 feet.

-Capable of easily running a 15″ rotor, stopping any Ford GT for sale is easy.
+Capable of easily running a 15" rotor, stopping any Ford GT is easy.
 Without traction or stability control, it is a proper track machine.
 Those that long for analog motoring truly enjoy not being hassled by electronic nannies.
 Even after repeated heat soak, the pedal remains stiff and the pads do not fade.
 Perhaps the best feature of the Ford GT brakes is that Brembo offers different compounds to suit your driving style.

 Ford GT Design

-Inspired by the original GT40 race car, the first generation of the Ford GT was intended to maintain the thrilling aspects of a racecar while also developing performance and style that was suitable for the road.
+Inspired by the original GT40 racecar, the first generation of the Ford GT was intended to maintain the thrilling aspects of a racecar while also developing performance and style that was suitable for the road.
 The most notable difference between the original and the reimagined model is the change in both the size and shape of the exterior design.
-With dimensions of 182.8 inches in length, 76.9 inches in width and 44.3 inches in height, the Ford GT is significantly wider and around 3 inches taller than the GT40 race car.
+With dimensions of 182.8 inches in length, 76.9 inches in width, and 44.3 inches in height, the Ford GT is significantly wider and around 3 inches taller than the GT40 race car.

-Every Ford GT for sale is crafted from exotic construction materials like a superplastic frame, aluminum, magnesium, and carbon fiber which also aid in decreasing the curb weight and the amount of drag encountered on the street.
-To celebrate Ford’s 100th anniversary, the automaker also incorporated a “100” in the car’s headlight cluster to hint at its exclusive nature.
+Every Ford GT is crafted from exotic construction materials like a superplastic frame, aluminum, magnesium, and carbon fiber which also aid in decreasing the curb weight and the amount of drag encountered on the street.
+To celebrate Ford's 100th anniversary, the automaker also incorporated a "100" in the car's headlight cluster to hint at its exclusive nature.
 If it looks functional, it is.
 Not a single line or shape was sculpted for aesthetics alone.
-The Ford GT’s designers made it just as functional and efficient to equal or even surpass the visual appeal.
+The Ford GT's designers made it just as functional and efficient to equal or even surpass the visual appeal.

 Ford GT Interior

 Entering the cockpit of the Ford GT, you are first greeted by the luxurious leather seats.
 While these low-slung seats are similar in composition to seats featured in racecars, the choice of leather enhances the style and comfort of the interior.
-A further glimpse inside reveals an equally luscious backseat suitable for two passengers as well as a sound system, sophisticated trim and an elegantly designed center console.
+A further glimpse inside reveals an equally luscious backseat suitable for two passengers as well as a sound system, sophisticated trim, and an elegantly designed center console.
 A sporty steering wheel paired with traditional gauges truly gives you the feel of being inside a conventional racecar with the added benefit of extra legroom and extra space in the rear.

-By designing the spaceframe of high strength tubular alloys, the door sill is lower than most modern supercars.
+By designing the spaceframe of high-strength tubular alloys, the door sill is lower than most modern supercars.
 Space once occupied by fuel tanks now houses a formidable crash protection system.
 Without an engine up front, the cowl is low.
-This offers an unparalleled view of the road ahead along with gauges that are in the driver’s line of sight.
+This offers an unparalleled view of the road ahead along with gauges that are in the driver's line of sight.
 Leather and machined metal are bolted directly to the chassis to make a cockpit free of vibration.
 Even where plastics are used, they are of a quality long forgotten by the American auto industry.